 In a recent advisory sent out by SEC Consult’s Vulnerability Lab, SEC Consult advised that a security flaw had been confirmed in at least four Ubiquiti Networks devices with as many as an additional 38 devices possibly vulnerable to the security issue.

 According to the advisory, a command injection vulnerability exists in the “pingtest_action.cgi” script in the devices.
 If an attacker is able to lure a user to click on a special link or go to a malicious website, it would allow an attacker to gain control of the networking equipment.
 This issue is largely attributed to a decade old version of PHP, PHP/FI 2.0.1, used by the devices.

 When I switched to Time Warner Cable (now Spectrum) several years ago, one of the first things I did was purchase a new cable modem.
 At the time, Time Warner Cable was charging customers $6 per month to rent a modem which means if I purchased a modem, used it for just shy of two years, I would be saving $6 a month for the rest of the useful life of the modem.

 At the time, the best modem on the market was the ARRIS SurfBoard SB6141.
 It was the standalone modem of choice for Time Warner Cable, so I picked one up.
-For the next few years, the modem worked well, but when Time Warner Cable began rolling out their new speed tiers up to 300Mbps, an [...]
+For the next few years, the modem worked well, but when Time Warner Cable began rolling out their new speed tiers up to 300Mbps, an upgrade was [...]

 AMD hosted an AMA (Ask Me Anything) Q&A thread on Reddit to celebrate the launch of their new Ryzen CPUs and address some key concerns.
 Participants included Dr Lisa Su (AMD CEO), Robert Hallock (CPU Technical Marketing), and James Prior (CPU Business Development).
 We’ve sorted through the thread and extracted the important bits.